 Unfortunately, the situation doesn’t seem to be changing on it’s own any time soon.
 EY Law found that General Counsel expect workloads to increase by 25% over the next 3 years, yet headcounts are only expected to increase by 3%.

 This makes legal tech all the more necessary.
-With legal technology implemented, legal departments can automate and standardize these incoming requests, by building a legal “front door.”
+With legal technology implemented, legal departments can automate and standardize these incoming requests, by building a legal and compliance front door.
 Imagine a single channel through which all of these requests come in.

 And even better – legal departments can remove themselves from cases where they don’t need to be directly involved.
 Colleagues from other departments will be able to get legal advice and answers to their basic legal questions directly through the legal tech.